logo

 This is the most common type of joint loan, where both spouses apply for a housing loan together.
 By combining their incomes, they can significantly boost their loan eligibility.
 Many banks in India, such as SBI and HDFC Bank, encourage this option as it reduces their lending risk.

-• Stat: In India, approximately 40% of joint home loans are taken by spouses.
+• Stats: In India, approximately 40% of joint home loans are taken by spouses.

 2. Joint Loan with Parents: